CrazyHenk44/parcelTrack/README.md

 ## 🔄 Usage

-The web interface will be available at `http://localhost:8080` (or the port you configured in your `.env` file).
+The web interface will be available at `http://localhost:8080` (or the port you configured in your `docker-compose.yml` file).

 ### Automated Tracking

-The Docker setup includes a cron service that automatically checks for package updates every 5 minutes.
+The Docker setup includes a service that automatically checks for package updates every 5 minutes.
 If a status changes, it will send a notification to the configured email address.
 Delivered packages will be automatically moved to an inactive state.

 ## 📄 License